Last time, I showed you how to model a multi-sided business using a Lean Canvas.

 Here the derivative asset is the number of active users.
-Prior to 2002, getting to 1 million active users within a year was a big deal.
-The power laws of networks as platforms has raised the bar for what is now considered “impressive traction”.
+Before 2002, getting to 1 million active users within a year was a big deal.
+The power laws of networks as platforms have raised the bar for what is now considered “impressive traction.”

 Facebook’s $1 billion acquisition of Instagram and $19 billion acquisition of WhatsApp show both the speed and volatility of these changes in user growth and valuation.

 Leap of Faith #2: Someone (the customer) will pay for these users